denoland/deno/std/manual.md

 deno colors.bundle.js
 ```

-The output is a self contained ES Module, which any exports from the main module
+The output is a self contained ES Module, where any exports from the main module
 supplied on the command line will be available.
-For example if the main module
+For example, if the main module
 looked something like this:

 ```ts